CPU Affinity & Process Priority

 | Low | Test / dev / dormant servers that you want to keep running but never compete with anything else for CPU. |

 | Normal | Default.
-Use this unless you have a specific reason to change it — Windows balances ARK against everything else fairly. |
+Use this unless you have a measured reason to change it; the operating system balances ARK against other workloads. |

 | High | Production server on a dedicated host where you want ARK to win every time the OS schedules.
 Safe on modern hardware with the OS pinned to its own cores. |